-The City of Clarkson, Kentucky (City) was chartered in 1908 and incorporated under the provisions of the Commonwealth of Kentucky.
+The City was chartered in 1908 and incorporated under the provisions of the Commonwealth of Kentucky.
 The City operates under the Mayor-Commission form of government.
 The citizens of Clarkson elect a mayor-at-large and four City Commissioners.
 As authorized by its charter, the City provides the following services: public safety (police and fire), streets, sewer, sanitation, recreation, public improvements, and general administrative services.